alexa-samples/ama-sample-client/README.md

 ## Step 8: Interact with the device
 Anytime you wish to speak through the microphone, press 's' followed by ENTER.

-Note that the speech returnted from ALexa will be played on your phone.
+Note that the speech returnted from Alexa will be played on your phone.
+Our client does not implement Bluetooth A2DP profile that is required to play audio in the client.

 To quit the client app, press 'q' and enter keys.